kskovpen/CFIT/README.md

 ./buildPyLib.sh

-Make sure you specify the correct path to your python installation.
+Make sure that you specify the correct path to your python installation.
 The PyCFIT library is _cfit.so.
-Documention of the methods can be found in cfit.py
+Documention of the methods is in cfit.py
 ```

 Documentation is [available](./doc/doc.pdf)